KXEL

-KXEL (1540 AM), branded as News/Talk 1540, is a Class A, clear-channel radio station serving the Waterloo and Cedar Rapids metropolitan areas with a news/nalk format.
-KXEL is under ownership of NRG Radio, LLC.
-KXEL is also the flagship station of the University of Northern Iowa Panther Sports Network.
+KXEL (1540 AM), branded as News/Talk 1540, is a Class A, clear-channel radio station serving the Waterloo and Cedar Rapids metropolitan areas with a All-news radio/Talk radio format.

-KXEL is one of two class A stations in Iowa, the other being WHO in Des Moines.
-It operates at 50,000 watts around the clock from a two-tower facility on the Benton/Tama County line.
-A single tower is used during the day; due to Iowa's flat land (with near-perfect ground conductivity), it provides at least secondary coverage to most of eastern Iowa during the day (as far west as Des Moines, as far south as Ottumwa and as far east as Iowa City).
-At night, power is fed to both towers in a directional pattern to protect WCKY in Cincinnati at nearby 1530 AM and CBEF in Windsor, Ontario at nearby 1550 AM.
-Even with this restriction, it can be heard across most of the central and western United States with a good radio.
+KXEL is one of two FCC Class 1-A stations in Iowa, the other being WHO in Des Moines.
+It operates at 50,000 watts, 24 hours a day from a two-tower facility near Dysart, IA on the Benton/Tama County line.
+A single tower is used during the day for a non-directional signal.
+It provides secondary coverage to most of eastern Iowa during the day (as far west as Des Moines, as far south as Ottumwa and as far east as Dubuque and as far north as Mason City).
+At night, power is fed to both towers in a directional pattern to protect ZNS-1, Nassau, Bahamas.
+Due to the cardioid-shaped pattern aimed north, KXEL's skywave signal can be heard throughout the northern plains states and central Canadian provinces.

 History

-KXEL was first created by Don E. Kassner, who worked for Joe Dumond.
-The station began broadcasting on July 14, 1942 and was the first radio facility in the United States to be granted 50,000 watts of power with its original license.
-It began airing ABC programming from pop hits of the 1940s.
+KXEL was created by Don E. Kassner, who worked for Joe Dumond.
+The station began broadcasting on July 14, 1942, and was the first radio facility in the United States to be granted 50,000 watts of power with its original license.
+It began airing ABC Radio programming from pop hits of the 1940s under the "Stardust" satellite format before switching to a middle-of-the-road (MOR) format under the name "Timeless" until the network's demise in 2010.
 KXEL also featured country music programming before switching to its current news/talk format.
 Dumond later sold KXEL to career broadcaster Egmont Sonderling, then on November 9, 1958, Sonderling signed the papers transferring KXEL's license to Cy N. Bahakel.
 Woodward Broadcasting owned the station between 2011 and December 2014 before selling it, and its sister stations, to current owner, Cedar Rapids-based NRG Media LLC.